PetarRan/shomei/README.md

 **Q: Why not just change the git config on my work repos?**
 A: because then you'd be committing to company repos with your personal email, which might break things or violate policies. shomei keeps everything separate.

+**Q: I'm getting "resource not accessible by personal access token" error.
+What's wrong?**
+A: this happens when your GitHub token doesn't have the right permissions. you have two options:

+- **option 1**: use a token with broader permissions (Administration: Read and write for fine-grained, or `repo` scope for classic)
+- **option 2 (more secure)**: manually create the mirror repo first, then use a fine-grained token with "Only select repositories" access to just that repo. shomei will detect the existing repo automatically!

+see the [github token setup](#github-token-setup) section for detailed instructions on both approaches.

+**Q: Does shomei support fine-grained personal access tokens?**
+A: now we do lol! shomei works with both classic and fine-grained tokens. fine-grained tokens are more secure and give you better control over permissions. see the setup guide above for instructions.

+**Q: Can I use an existing repository instead of creating a new one?**
+A: absolutely! just create the repo manually on GitHub first, then run shomei with the same repo name. shomei will detect the existing repo and add commits to it. this is perfect if you want to use a fine-grained token with "Only select repositories" access - no Administration permission needed, just Contents: Read and write!

 ## license